projg2/nattka/doc/usage.rst

     nattka commit -a arm64 123456 123460

-process-bugs command
+sanity-check command
 ====================

 Basic usage
 -----------
-The ``process-bugs`` command is used to perform sanity checks of open keywording and stabilization bugs.
+The ``sanity-check`` command is used to perform sanity checks of open keywording and stabilization bugs.

 The normal way of using it is to omit positional arguments, causing it to process all open keywording and stabilization bugs::

-    nattka process-bugs
+    nattka sanity-check

 Alternatively, specific bug numbers can be passed in order to limit the operation to them::

-    nattka process-bugs 123456 123460
+    nattka sanity-check 123456 123460

 Filtering bugs